mateo-morales-garcia-gamecoderstudios/aws-sam-net-react-homework/rewards-backend/README.md

 - email:`rewards.admin@homework.com`
 - password:`A very good password!`

+> [!NOTE]
-Note: this project does not have endpoints to manage users, so they need to be created manually
+> This project does not have endpoints to manage users, so they need to be created manually.

+## demo rewards data
+In the directory `rewards-backend\demo-data\rewards.demo-data.json` there are some rewards that can be imported into your `rewards` collection of the database, to better test the pagination features

 ## endpoints
 This project has a the following endpoints: